ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Runner_Methods.md

 ### Get

-The default runner method is the `get` method, it handles most of the built in result modifications.
+The default runner method is the `get` method, it handles most of the built-in result modifications.

 As an example the handling of an expected single result vs. collections.